SharePoint/sp-dev-docs/.github/PULL_REQUEST_TEMPLATE.md

 > - **!!IMPORTANT!!** - All submissions must complete the baseline sections included in this template.
 Ignoring or deleting this template may result in closing the issue with the label **type:incomplete-submission**.
 > - Follow our guidance on [How To Create Good Pull Requests](https://github.com/SharePoint/sp-dev-docs/wiki/How-to-Create-Good-Pull-Requests).
-> - Target the `master` branch of this repo.
-Released documents are in `live` branch.
+> - Target the `main` branch of this repo.
+> - When changing a page, ensure you update the `ms.date` front matter wih the current date in the format `MM/DD/YYYY`.
+> - Review all build checks and address the automated errors, warnigns, and suggestions.
+> - *NOTE: The live site is based on the `live` branch.
+Site owners periodically refresh `live` branch from the `main` branch so merged PRs won't immediately appear on the live site.
+Please be patient to see your changes appear on the live site.*
 >
 > **DELETE THIS SECTION BEFORE SUBMITTING**